|

 Variant of Arabic Wahid, meaning "unique."

-- WAHID:
+- WAHID

-Arabic name meaning "unique."
+(وحيد): Arabic name meaning "unique."

 - WAINAMOINEN:

-English form of Finnish Vainamoinen,
+Anglicized form of Finnish Väinämöinen,

 meaning "wide and slow-flowing river."